sharpjs/dotnet-base/README.md

 [![NuGet](https://img.shields.io/powershellgallery/v/MyProject.svg)](https://www.powershellgallery.com/packages/MyProject)
 [![NuGet](https://img.shields.io/powershellgallery/dt/MyProject.svg)](https://www.powershellgallery.com/packages/MyProject)

-- **Stable(ish):** a prior version has been in private use for years with no reported defects, but a few changes have been made in preparation for public release.
 - **Tested:**      100% coverage by automated tests.
 - **Documented:**  IntelliSense on everything.
 General usage documentation is in progress.